Jerrypoi/517-discussion-leader/review.md

 Proposed four typical security polices and implemented them with the PUMP framework.

 ### Method for evaluating
+- Benchmarking the CPU performance and CPU area & energy consumption.

 ### Contributions: what we take away
+This paper introduces a very flexible and high-performance framework for tagging the memory in the operating system.

 ## Pros (3-6 bullets)